-Dwayne Johnson, Ian McShane, John Hurt, Joseph Fiennes, Rufus Sewell, Peter Mullan DIRECTED BY
+Dwayne Johnson, Ian McShane, John Hurt, Joseph Fiennes, Rufus Sewell, Peter Mullan

-Steve Moore (Radical Comic "Hercules"), Admira Wijaya (Writer), Ryan Condal (Screenplay), Evan Spiliotopoulos (Screenplay) MPAA RATING
+Steve Moore (Radical Comic "Hercules"), Admira Wijaya (Writer), Ryan Condal (Screenplay), Evan Spiliotopoulos (Screenplay)

 There's something to be said for a movie that relaxes into itself and is content to be nothing more than a good old-fashioned popcorn flick.
 Such is the case with Brett Ratner's Hercules, a film inspired by Steve Moore's The Thracian Wars comic series and starring the perfectly cast Dwayne Johnson as the demigod from Greek mythology.